How to have great sex during and after the menopause

 "It shouldn't be about trying to change somebody's face to look anatomically different," he continues.
 "You're trying to just replace what's missing or improve skin quality so it looks natural."

 "The safety issues with HRT have been hugely misrepresented," says Henderson.
 "If you take natural progesterone orally and oestrogen transdermally, HRT really is safe for most women, though of course it isn't the right choice for everyone."

-Henderson notes that using HRT (excluding vaginal oestrogen) does come with a small increase in breast cancer risk.
-But, she notes, HRT also has protective health benefits, including for heart health, which are sometimes overlooked.
+Henderson notes that using HRT - excluding vaginal oestrogen- does come with a small increase in breast cancer risk.
+But, recent evidence shows that HRT doesn't increase the risk of dying from a heart attack.
+Henderson also notes that HRT also has protective health benefits which are sometimes overlooked.

 The National Institute for Health and Care Excellence (NICE) provides up-to-date information about the benefits and risks of HRT.

 "Without a doubt," observes Rajpar, "smoking will really mess up your skin and increase wrinkles and other signs of skin ageing.
 You've heard it all before, but eating a balanced diet, exercising, and looking after your skin from a young age are what will help in the long run."

 Henderson agrees and is keen to point out that women at menopause need to embrace health and lifestyle changes rather than viewing HRT as a potential fix for every symptom.

 "I think we've got to be careful that HRT is not presented as a panacea and an answer to everything," she cautions.
 "Yes it has many benefits but women under my care also get advice about nutritional supplements, probiotics, nutrition, fitness and particularly strength training.
 If you look after yourself, of course your skin will look better than if you smoke, drink too much or are overweight.